public-awesome/docs/guides/stargaze-studio/interact-with-a-collection/execute-messages.md

 * **Shuffle the token IDs**

-Shuffles all of the token IDs inside the collection.&#x20;
+Shuffles all of the token IDs inside the collection.

 * **Airdrop Tokens**